 Although Lean is becoming more popular in the Agile community, the views on what Lean is, differ widely.
 Martin Fowler tries to avoid the entire Lean vs. Agile debate by stating that they are equal.
 Although the idea of keeping Lean within the boundaries of Agile has its appeal, not everyone agrees.

 For many, Lean will be used as a set of (thinking) tools that can aid in tuning current Agile practices.
 A perfect example is Corey Ladas's Scrum-ban approach; a way to upgrade the default Scrum task board using Lean tools.
 Given the rising popularity of that article, I predict many Scrum-ban boards will be implemented by current Scrum practitioners.
 I expect some case studies to appear on Scrum-ban at Agile2009.
-Thanks Olav Maassen, a strong proponent of Kanban, a new stage has been added to Agile2009 for these cutting edge Lean practices.
-For more information, have a look at an in depth example is use of Kanban in the gaming industry.
+Thanks Olav Maassen, a strong proponent of Kanban, a new stage has been added to Agile2009 for these cutting-edge Lean practices.
+For more information, have a look at an in-depth example is the use of Kanban in the gaming industry.